-Board meetings are normally held at Company offices, including at plants, and are typically scheduled well in advance.
+Board meetings are typically scheduled well in advance and are normally held at Company offices, including at plants, or through video conferencing where permitted by applicable laws/guidelines.
 The Board meets at least once after the end of each quarter to, inter-alia, review all relevant matters and consider and approve quarterly financial results.
-The Board meets on ad-hoc basis to receive presentations about and deliberate upon the strategic and operational plans of the management.
+The Board meets on ad-hoc basis to receive presentations on and deliberate upon strategic and operational plans of the management.
 Agenda for all meetings are prepared by the Secretary in consultation with the Chairman and papers are circulated to all directors in advance.
 Directors have access to the Secretary's support and all information of the Company and are free to suggest inclusion of any relevant matter in the Agenda.
-Senior officers provide clarifications or presentations whenever required.
+Senior officers provide presentations/clarifications whenever required.
 To enable fuller and detailed attention to relevant matters, the Board from time to time delegates specific issues and matters to committees which report to it.
-However, no matter which under law or the Articles may not be delegated by the Board, or requires its explicit approval, is left to the final decision of any committee.
-During the year the Board met 5 times on May 25, July 1, August 2 & November 6, 2019 and February 11, 2020.
+However no matter which under law or the Articles may not be delegated by the Board, or requires its explicit approval, is left to the final decision of any committee.
+During the year the Board meet 7 times - on April 7, June 24, August 14, October 3, November 9 & December 31, 2020 and February 10, 2021.

-Independent Directors' Meeting held on February 11, 2020 to address matters prescribed both under the Act & SEBI Regulations, was attended by Sri Amitabha Guha, Sri S. Ragothaman and Smt.
-Vijaya Sampath.
+Independent Directors' Meeting held on February 10, 2021 to address matters prescribed both under the Act & SEBI Regulations, was attended by all independent directors.